 Dependency on the implementation involves a loss of generality that we would like to avoid.
-This can be done by integrating CORE with a neighbor discovery mechanism.
+The same result can be obtained by integrating CORE with a neighbor discovery mechanism.

 Neighbor discovery is generally achieved by the use of broadcast "hello" packets by all the nodes of a network.
 This involves a considerable network overhead.
 Moreover, all the nodes of the network need to process such "hello" packets and this can be critical in the case of Ad-Hoc networks, were energy saving is a main requirement.